tiagodeoliveira/meeting_summarizer/README.md

 - REGION: "us-west-2"
 - MODEL_ID: "anthropic.claude-3-sonnet-20240229-v1:0"
 - SUMMARIZATION_BUFFER_LENGTH: 5
+- PERSISTING_DIR: "meetings"

 ## Components

 - `AudioApp`: Main application class managing the TUI and background tasks
 - `TranscriptionBox`: Displays real-time transcriptions
 - `SummaryBox`: Shows the ongoing summary
-- `ChatBox`: Provides an interactive chat interface
 - `LogBox`: Displays application logs
+- `ChatBox`: Provides chat functionality for interacting with the meeting content
 - `TranscriptionHandler`: Processes transcription events from Amazon Transcribe

+## Data Persistence

+The application saves meeting data in the `meetings` directory:
+- Audio recordings are saved as WAV files
+- Meeting transcriptions, summaries, and chat logs are saved as Markdown files

 ## Troubleshooting

-- Check the logs in the bottom-left of the TUI for any error messages.
+- Check the logs at the bottom-left of the TUI for any error messages.
 - Ensure your AWS credentials are correctly set up in the `.env` file.
 - If you're having issues with audio input, verify that your microphone is properly configured and accessible to the application.